Three Things Killing Your Mental Toughness

-We can’t connect the dots in our lives moving forward, we can only connect them looking backwards, which means we don’t know how things are going to turn out.
+We can’t connect the dots in our lives moving forward, we can only connect them looking backward.

-In our lives there will be moments that make all the difference.
-These Hinge moments that will connect who we are now to who we become.
+In our lives, there will be these small moments that make all the difference.
+These Hinge moments will connect who we are now to who we become.
 We need to be ready and we need to be confident.

-Here are the three things killing your mental toughness.
+Here are the three things killing your mental toughness

 Growing up, my expectations were simple, Be The Best.

-Continuing to have the highest of expectations means we will struggle when we have to adjust and trouble-shoot.
+Continuing to have the highest of expectations means we will struggle when we have to adjust and troubleshoot.
 We basically only control, our effort, our attitude, our confidence, and how well we let of mistakes and re-focus.

 3) Drugs, Alcohol, Sex-

 This James Banks later stated after getting kicked off of Tennessee’s football team, “All because I wanted to have a good time.”
-Examine the BEST in our area who didn’t make it, chances are, one of these three were the culprit.
-All three of these things derailed my short baseball career in college.
-Off the field issues can kill our mental toughness.
+Examine the BEST in your area who didn’t make it, chances are, one of these three was the culprit.

 Dr. Rob Bell is a Sport Psychology Coach.
-His company DRB & associates is based in Indianapolis.
-Some clients have included: University of Notre Dame, Marriott, and Walgreens.
-Check out the most recent book on Mental Toughness- Don’t Should on Your Kid: Build Their Mental Toughness
+His company DRB & associates coach executives and professional athletes and is based in Indianapolis.
+Some clients have included three winners on the PGA Tour, Indy Eleven, University of Notre Dame, Marriott, and Walgreens.

 Please Check out all the books and the mental toughness podcast - 15 Minutes of Mental Toughness as we interview expert athletes and coaches about Mental Strength and their Hinge Moment.
 New blog posts are published weekly.